Postgraduate study types

 A Master’s by coursework is taught by attending lectures and classes and completing assignments.
 It may include work placements or research projects.

-Some Master’s degrees enable graduates from one discipline to transition into a new subject area—look for entry requirements that allow for previous undergraduate study in any subject.
+Some Master’s are open to those with any Bachelor’s degree—ideal if you’d like to study a new subject or change careers.
 Or some programmes may allow entry based on your extensive professional experience.

 Master's by research